daanrs/shoal/README.md

+# Shoal
-# Shoal: gpu accelerated swarm intelligence & other metaheuristics
+Gpu accelerated swarm intelligence & other metaheuristics

-Experimental library using haskell and futhark for natural optimization using GPU acceleration.
-Heavy WIP!
+Using it to learn futhark.
+WIP.